thoughtspot/thoughtspot.github.io/_appliance/vmware/vmware-intro.md

 ---
 title: [VMware configuration overview]
-keywords: vmware
+summary: "You can host ThoughtSpot on VMware."
-last_updated: tbd
+last_updated: 2/20/2020
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-Congratulations on purchasing the ThoughtSpot instance.
-This section is an overview of the ThoughtSpot AI-Driven analytics platform hosted on the VMware VSphere Hypervisor (ESXi) 6.5 environment.
+This section is an overview of the ThoughtSpot AI-Driven analytics platform hosted on the VMware vSphere Hypervisor (ESXi) 6.5 environment.

-## About ThoughtSpot on VMware
+## About ThoughtSpot in VMware

 The VMware virtualization platform provides highly scalable and efficient memory and CPU resources management that can be used by ThoughtSpot instances.